zhailat/Introduction-to-machine-learning-Python/README.md

 This is an "Introduction to Machine Learning Course with Python".
 This course is prepared and recorded by Zeyad Hailat, Ph.D.
 The files for the examples are available above.

+(For the Theory part of the course, feel free to refer to the recordings of the video lectures here.)[Lectures_Videos.MD]

 # Python for Machine Learning and Data Science

 ### Part 01 - Anaconda and Python for Machine Learning.